Flotomate/product_docs/source/admin/admin-automation/ad-third-party-integration.rst

 A REST API defines a set of functions which developers can perform requests and receive responses via HTTP protocol such as GET and POST.
-Flotomate allows third party clients to create Requests using REST API.
+Motadata allows third party clients to create Requests using REST API.

 Before using REST API, you have to create an API Client.